Debian GNU/Hurd Configuration

 and then kill any devnode and pfinet process to let them restart with the newer

 netdde.
-If it still does not work, please post the output of the netdde settrans
+If it still does not work, please post in a bug report the full output of the netdde settrans

 above, as well as the output of